Watch: Stage on which farmer leader Tikait was standing collapses

 A 'Mahapanchayat' is underway in Jind. pic.twitter.com/rBwbfo0Mm1

-The Kandela khap, which had spearheaded a farmers'' agitation in Haryana nearly two decades ago, has lent its support to farmers against the new farm laws.
+The Kandela khap, which had spearheaded a farmers' agitation in Haryana nearly two decades ago, has lent its support to farmers against the new farm laws.

 Farmers’ protests have caused inconvenience to residents: Centre